stash39/next-tailwind-i18n-template/README.md

-This is a simple typesafe [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and configured to serve a mulit-language website.
+This is a typesafe [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and configured to serve a mulit-language website.

 It consists of: